prabhukiresur43-max/Arduino-based-smart-glove-for-sign-language-translation/README.md

 The five flex sensors are connected to:

-A0 → Flex Sensor 1
+- A0 → Flex Sensor 1
-A1 → Flex Sensor 2
+- A1 → Flex Sensor 2
-A2 → Flex Sensor 3
+- A2 → Flex Sensor 3
-A3 → Flex Sensor 4
+- A3 → Flex Sensor 4
-A4 → Flex Sensor 5
+- A4 → Flex Sensor 5

-Bluetooth Communication
+## Bluetooth Communication

 The HC-05 Bluetooth module is used to send the recognized messages from the Arduino UNO to an Android smartphone.

 The Arduino program uses SoftwareSerial for communication with the HC-05.

-## Bluetooth Communication
 Arduino UNO → HC-05 → Android Smartphone

 The Android phone receives the message using a Bluetooth Terminal application.